Kshriva1/evdy-test/README.md

 - All the memorials are sorted by creationDate.
 Each row below a certain row is a continuation from the upper row.

+- If the first, middle or last name is undefined then it has been replaced by a empty string.

 - If the button is pressed the sorting changes by the last name of the decedent.

 - The memorials are shown in a form a list of card components.
 A Scroll component has been added to the cards to make it Scrollable.